lvps/389ds-server/README.md

         challenge: "http-01"
         # You'll need the full chain (which contains your certificate and all
         # intermediate ones, but no root certificate).
 This will be fed into
-        # NSS/389DS, which should hopefully serve all of them.
-At least, in my
+        # NSS/389DS, which should serve all of them.
-        # tests it did and it was recognized as valid and trusted by clients.
         fullchain: "/etc/some/secret/directory/example.fullchain.pem"
         csr: "/etc/some/secret/directory/example.csr"
         # remaining_days: 10